ameerthehacker/blazepack/README.md

 blazepack create my-cra --template=react
 ```

-The available template options are **react, angular, vue2, vue3, preact and svelte**.
+The available template options are.

+* static
+* react
+* vanilla
+* preact
+* vue2
+* vue3
+* angular
+* svelte
+* reason
+* cxjs

 You can use the below command to create the app and also start the dev server immediately

 ```
 blazepack start my-angular-app --template=angular